web-platform-dx/web-features/feature-group-definitions/README.md

 ## What is a web platform feature?

-To identify, group, and report on the availability of web platform features, it might be nice to have a working defintion of a web platform feature.
+To identify, group, and report on the availability of web platform features, it might be nice to have a working definition of a web platform feature.
-For the purposes of this project, consider this defintion:
+For the purposes of this project, consider this definition:

 **A _feature_ (or _feature group_) is a logical subset of all the addressable behaviors and interfaces that the web platform, as mediated by browsers and related tools, exposes to web developers.**